 Design Phase (Started January 2013)

 Detailed construction drawings and specifications will be prepared for the Ashley Farm Pond project.
 Numerous details will be finalized, including the outlet structure, dam stabilization, potential utility relocations, and potential landscape changes.
 Personnel from City of Charlotte, the engineering consultant, land surveyors, wetland specialists, and geotechnical engineers will be working in the area collecting information necessary to complete the design.
 The design phase of a pond project typically lasts 12 to24 months.
 However, the design is not considered complete until all permits are obtained as the regulatory agencies may provide input which can influence the final design.
-Permitting Phase (Summer 2013)
+Permitting Phase (Completed Fall 2014)

 During the bid phase, the final plans will be circulated to qualified contractors for a competitive bidding process.
 By state law, the lowest responsible bidder is awarded the construction contract.
 The bid phase of a project typically lasts 5 to 6 months.